TEN-framework/TEN-Agent/README.md

 #### TEN Agent
 Open up [localhost:3000]( http://localhost:3000 ) in browser to play the TEN Agent.

-#### TEN Agent with OpenAI Realtime API
-Open up [localhost:3002]( http://localhost:3002 ) in browser to play the TEN Agent with OpenAI Realtime API.

 #### TEN Graph Designer

 Open up another tab go to [localhost:3001]( http://localhost:3001 ), and use Graph Designer to create, connect and edit extensions on canvas.